codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

   max-width="100%"
 %}

-Missing Shared Configuration Repository notifications can occur if the repo:
-1. Has incorrect URL
-  The Shared Config Repo details entered during installation in Account Setup are incorrect.
-Codefresh could not connect to the Shared Repo with the details provided.
-1. Is undefined
-  You installed the GitOps Runtime through a script or another automated mechanism, and didn't provide the URL to the Shared Configuration Repository.

->NOTE:
->If Codefresh has already validated the existing Shared Configuration Repository, meaning that at least one GitOps Runtime successfully connected to it, you _cannot change_ the Configuration Repository.
-To do so, you must contact Codefresh Support.
+### Reset Shared Config Repo via UI
+You can reset the Shared Config Repo via the Codefresh UI when you see the notification that the URL is either incorrect or missing.

 **Before you begin**

 Verify that you have [authorized access to the Codefresh app's organizations]({{site.baseurl}}/docs/administration/account-user-management/hosted-authorize-orgs/)

-**How to reset via UI**

 1. Click **Update**.
 1. In **Add Shared Configuration Repo**, enter your Git username and the URL at which to create the repo.
 1. From the list of **Git Organizations**, select the Git organization for the Codefresh application.

-**How to reset via CLI**
+### Reset Shared Config Repo via CLI
+You can reset the Shared Configuration Repo via the CLI when:
+* You receive the notification that the URL is incorrect or missing
+* There are no active GitOps Runtimes in your account.
+   To reset the URL for an account with existing GitOps Runtimes, you must [uninstall](#uninstall-gitops-runtimes) all the Runtimes.

+**Before you begin**
+* If you have GitOps Runtimes, uninstall all the Runtimes

+**How to**

 * Run `cf config update-gitops-settings --shared-config-repo <shared_repo_url>`
   where:
   `<shared_repo_url>` is the new URL for the Shared Configuration Repository.